 It's 1897 and the Irish poet/playwright has just been released from prison for "gross indecency."
 He's on his last legs...
 Where will he go now?
-Oscar Wilde adopted a famously libertine lifestyle, which led to many complications as a public figure.
+Wherever the men and alcohol is, probably.

 Director, writer, and star Rupert Everett distills the wild (no pun intended) writer's passion and turmoil through this affecting cinematic tribute, also starring Colin Firth, Colin Morgan, and Emily Watson.

 Starring Gael García Bernal, Luis Gnecco, Mercedes Morán

 Pablo Larraín exercises a lot of artistic license in Neruda, a half-true and half-fictional depiction of Communist Chile in 1948.